-What you should know as an injured passenger in a car accident
+What are my rights as a passenger in a car accident?

 As a passenger with injuries in a car accident, you have rights.
 In most cases, you cannot be found at fault, so you normally have the right to recover the entire amount of your damages and injuries.

 This article discusses passenger injuries in car accidents, how to file a claim, how to determine a possible settlement amount, and your overall rights as a passenger in a car accident.

 Passenger in Car Accident Settlements

 In any personal injury car accident case, liability is usually important to prove.
 The plaintiff has to show that the defendant was liable for the crash.
 Second, they must show that the actions of the defendant led to the plaintiff’s accident injuries.